DrMWK/OpenModelica_Furuta/README.md

 1 OpenModelica Package with the following submodels
 - mechanic model of the pendelum
 - actuator model with 3 degrees of abstraction
-- entire system including closed loop control
+- entire system including a very simple closed loop control

 2 FMU of the mechanic model